-Applications are closed at the moment.
-Information about the 2019–2020 application cycle is forthcoming.
-To apply, please submit the following materials via the Cogut Institute Graduate Fellowship application form (you must be logged into your Brown University email account to access the form):
+Applications for 2020–2021 fellowships open on Monday, November 11, 2019 and close on Friday, January 24, 2020.
+To apply, please submit the following materials using the Cogut Institute Graduate Fellowship application form (you must be logged into your Brown University email account to access the form):

-- An abstract (no more than one page) outlining your dissertation project and its schedule of progress and completion
+- A 250-word abstract of your dissertation project and its schedule of progress and completion

-- A statement (no more than three pages, single-spaced) outlining how your research would benefit from and contribute to a collective seminar experience among scholars in the humanities
+- A statement, in no more than 1,000 words, outlining your schedule of progress and completion for the dissertation and addressing how your research would benefit from and contribute to a collective seminar experience among scholars in the humanities

 - A short writing sample (8-20 pages: your briefest, best work)